- Top

 4.Promote normalization

-5.Encourage understanding of LGBT
+5.Encourage understanding of LGBTQ+

 Seven & i Holdings continues to undertake initiatives that support women’s career development as part of positive action.
-As a recent initiative, in 2021 we launched the Female Encouragement Seminar to provide Group-wide training aimed at fostering female manager candidates.
+As a recent initiative, in 2021 we launched the Women Encouragement Seminar to provide Group-wide training aimed at fostering female manager candidates.
 Female employees from about 20 Group companies take part in the seminar.

 During this seminar, the president and other members of management speak on such topics as the Group’s management policy and philosophy, and convey messages of support to participants, who subsequently discuss these with their fellow participants.
 Holding the seminar in an entirely online format allows participation from all regions of Japan, regardless of area, and female employees working shorter hours due to childcare responsibilities can also participate.
 This initiative, whereby participants hear accounts from perspectives and frames of reference differing from those encountered in their everyday work serves as an opportunity to enhance their desire for growth.
 At the same time, the discussions among fellow employees with diverse academic and career backgrounds and jobs serve as an opportunity for participants to think about their own careers, with the copious feedback received including such comments as “I was encouraged by the words of women working in the same Group” and “I was inspired.”

-Female Encouragement Seminar
+Women Encouragement Seminar

 General Employers Action Plan pursuant to the Act on the Promotion of Women’s Participation and Advancement in the Workplace (in Japanese)